mnmlstc/core/docs/usage.rst

 versions as well as keep a stable ABI.

 .. note:: While MNMLSTC Core has stated before version 1.2 that it follows Semantic Versioning, it has not done so in practice.
+C++ has the additional concern of internal ABI changes. for example, the difference between a user defined copy constructor and a defaulted copy constructor can, in some cases, cause obscure bugs and even segmentation faults.
 Starting with 1.2, MNMLSTC Core will make a more concerted effort to properly follow the Semantic Versioning specification.